jjoony93/jeonssa-HCI/DP3 Paper Prototyping/report.md

 * description: He is a chief and a owner of a restaurant in a very busy area in Gangnam.
 He is very concerned about lossing potential users because of waiting time.
 ---
 ## Briefing
+  We presented a prototype of an interface of an touchscreen at a restaurant table, on which a prompt would show, notifying customers that they had a chance to win a special offer.
+The purpose of the presentation is to see whether the customer is willing to do certain tasks, such as eating faster, provided some incentive.

+  The presentation was done after some micro-iteration with the feeback given by other peers in the class.
+The background behind this prototype is that direct request to eat faster can be intrusive.
+Direct request can undermine the overall dining experience.
+So we’ve tried to circumvent this potential intrusion by using the roulette, the wheel-of-fortune.
+Customer is expected to get the feeling as if they have done some work to get the incentive for their own good.

 ---
 ## Tasks
 ---